 Mindfulness, mind-body exercises, meditation, prayer, enjoying healthy relationships and leisure activities can all be supportive means of reducing stress.
 In addition, cultivating awareness and habits that serve you in this area can go a long way to mitigating the effects of everyday stress.

-In my work with clients, we discuss this in detail but ultimately, this is a very personal area and each of us must take stock of our circumstances and what changes or interventions might work best for us.
+In The Female Energy Equation™, we discuss this in detail but ultimately, this is a very personal area and each of us must take stock of our circumstances and what changes or interventions might work best for us.
 Emphasis on the word “must”.
 I am known to frequently tell my clients, and friends…Stress will kill you faster than a bad diet.
 Trust me on this.

 For example, dancing anytime, anywhere, makes me happy, releases tension and helps me let go of my burdens.
 I love dancing for stress relief.
 But my husband wouldn’t dream of adding dancing into his daily routine for stress relief, it would only stress him out more.
 He isn’t comfortable dancing for any old reason.
 On the other hand, if he is dancing with me, he is happy as a clam…and this relieves stress for both of us.